val-town/val-town-blog/README.md

 ## Private fork development

-If you're a Val Town employee, working on a super secret blog post, here's how to develop on this repo in secret:
+If you're a Val Town employee, working on a super secret blog post, here's how to develop on this repo in secret.
+Please only do this when really necessary, we prefer most blog posts to be developed in public.

 1. `git lfs install`
 2. Create a new branch off the main of this public blog repo `git checkout -b super-secret-branch`